filipajdacic/yii2-cpanel-email-creator/README.md

 );
 ```

-After you have configure component, you can use it in this way:
+After you have configured a component, you can use it in this way:
 ```php

 $domain = "mywebsite.com";